near/near-microindexers/README.md

 `assets__non_fungible_token_events`, `assets__fungible_token_events` do not have the sorting column.
 In the current solution, we've added artificial `event_index` column.

-The new `coin_events` table stores the data in the format of affected/involved account_id, that simplifies filtering by affected `account_id`.
+The new `fungible_token_events` table stores the data in the format of affected/involved account_id, that simplifies filtering by affected `account_id`.
-`coin_events` still does not have `absolute_value` column, so you have to collect it from RPC if needed.
+`fungible_token_events` still does not have `absolute_value` column, so you have to collect it from RPC if needed.

 ### What if my contract does not produce events?